Murattu Kaalai (1980 film)

 Murattu Kaalai is a 1980 Indian Tamil-language action film directed by S. P. Muthuraman, and written by Panchu Arunachalam.
 The film stars Rajinikanth, Rati Agnihotri, Sumalatha and Jaishankar.
 It revolves around Kaalaiyan, an honourable villager who, despite being wealthy, chooses to live modestly while Sundaravelu, a less honourable man from the neighbouring village, tries to grab Kaalaiyan's land.

 Murattu Kaalai was the first film for Rajinikanth with AVM Productions, and the company's re-entry into Tamil cinema after a long sabbatical since A. V. Meiyappan, the founder of AVM Productions died in 1979 with his sons taking over the production business.
-It was released on 20 December 1980 and became the highest grossing Tamil film at the time of its release.
+It was released on 20 December 1980 and became the highest grossing Tamil film of that year.
 The film was also instrumental in establishing Rajinikanth as both an action hero and superstar.
 It was remade again in Tamil under the same title and released in 2012.

 Plot

 Kaalaiyan, a well-to-do and honourable landlord, lives modestly with his four brothers in a village.
-Sundaravelu is an equally rich but less honourable landlord in the neighbouring village.
-He lusts for Kaalaiyan's property and sends his assistant Saamipillai to him with an offer to buy his property.
-Saamipillai's family was burnt to death by Sundaravelu's father; Saamipillai had joined Sundaravelu's service as a mole, planning to destroy Sundaravelu at the appropriate time.
+Sundaravelu is an equally rich but vicious landlord in the neighbouring village.
+He is obsessed with Kaalaiyan's property and sends his assistant Saamipillai to him with an offer to buy his property.

 Kaalaiyan refuses to sell his property.
 Saamipillai, knowing well that Kaalaiyan is the best jallikattu player around, advises to Sundaravelu to organise a jallikattu game in the village festival and announce the reward as his sister Soundaryam's hand in marriage.
 Kaalaiyan wins, but refuses to marry Soundaryam as he is aware of Sundaravelu's devious plan, thus disappointing Soundaryam, who loved him, and also insulting Sundaravelu.
+Further, Kalaiyan had heard Soundaryam talking to her friends about separating Kalaiyan from his brothers after marriage, thus cementing his decision.

 Sundaravelu falls in love with Kannamma, a girl of his village and proposes to her.
 When she refuses, he tries to molest her and she comes to Kaalaiyan seeking protection.
 Kaalaiyan allows her to stay at his house.
 She takes care of all the domestic work and impresses Kaalaiyan's brothers.
 When the villagers talk ill of Kannamma, Kaalaiyan's brothers decide to get Kannamma and Kaalaiyan married.
 To stop the wedding, Sundaravelu, at the instigation of Saamipillai, sends his henchman Sangili, who previously killed Kannamma's father, to fight Kaalaiyan.
 Kaalaiyan subdues Sangili but spares him.